 In 2012, Patricia moved from Melbourne to Montreal, Canada.
 From here she continued to file for Australian publications, including The West Australian, The Saturday Paper and Get Up & Go magazine, while adding Canadian media such as Montreal’s The Gazette, The Vancouver Sun, Quill & Quire and CAA magazine to her roster.
 She also began writing for New Zealand publications, including The Dominion Post.
 During her time in Canada, Patricia interviewed the likes of Margaret Atwood, Trevor Noah, Susan Sarandon and opera star Renee Fleming, while travel writing took her from Toronto’s arts scene to Quebec’s ice hotel and Newfoundland’s Viking site.

-Since returning to Melbourne in 2016, Patricia has continued adding media to her contributing roster, including The Weekend Australian‘s Travel and Indulgence section.
-She is also writing her first book: a curated travel guide to Montreal, to be published in Australia, the UK and USA by Hardie Grant in April 2019.
+Since returning to Melbourne in 2016, Patricia has continued adding media to her contributing roster, including The Weekend Australian‘s Travel and Indulgence section and Australian Book Review.
+Her first book, a curated travel guide to Montreal, was published in Australia, the UK and USA by Hardie Grant in May 2019.
 She is a member of the Australian Society of Travel Writers and Media, Entertainment and Arts Alliance, and upholds their codes of ethics.